oac-tree/oac-tree/doc/variable.rst

 Resetting a Variable
 ^^^^^^^^^^^^^^^^^^^^

-The `Reset` method resets the variable to its initial state, similar to when it was first created.
+The `Reset` method resets the variable to the state it had prior to initialization.
+This means that attributes are still present, but other internal state data is reset.
 For example, it can disconnect from external resources or clear values.

 .. code-block:: c++